 There is no penalty for not reaching the $250 fundraising minimum, however as your registration fee helps cover the running of this essential fundraising event, funds you raise will support the increasing number of people living with multiple sclerosis and to fund research to find a cure.
 We will provide each rider with all the personalised support they require to reach their fundraising goals, and host a fantastic event to celebrate each participants’ achievements.

 We find email works best!
-Just one email (we can even provide you with a template if you require it), to all your friends, family, colleagues and other networks can raise hundreds of dollars very quickly.
+An email (we can even provide you with a template if you require it) to all your friends, family, colleagues and other networks can raise hundreds of dollars very quickly.
 Also asking for sponsorship on Facebook, and asking people face-to-face are very effective ways to make a difference.
 We are here to help coach you through any fundraising methods.
+Most of the people you ask will need a reminder – don’t be afraid to ask a second time.

-We also have loads of resources and downloads to help you reach your fundraising goals.
+We also have some resources and downloads to help you reach your fundraising goals.
 If you require any further assistance, please contact us on 07 3840 0828 or email email@example.com and we will be more than happy to help.

 There are a number of ways you can bank any donations you receive via cash and cheque/money order.
 Click here for more information.

-All money raised by our riders in the MS Brissie to the Bay bike ride goes towards providing support and care to the thousands of Australians living with MS.
+All money raised by our riders in the MS Brissie to the Bay bike ride goes towards providing programs and support to the thousands of Queenslanders living with MS.

 50km – 7:45am (staggered starts until all riders have departed)